OpenTermsArchive/contrib-versions/Bbc/Privacy Policy.md

 And sometimes it covers services offered by parts of our organisation that operate as separate companies.
 Such as:

-BBC World Service, BBC Studios, BBC Studioworks, BBC Global News, BBC Media Applications Technology, BBC World Service Trading and BBC charities.
+BBC World Service, BBC Studios, BBC Studioworks, BBC Global News, BBC Media Applications Technology, BBC World Service Trading and TV Licensing and BBC charities.

 But only when those services link to this policy or tell you it applies.

+It’s up to you to decide how much detail you want to know.
+We have just-in-time explanations that appear when we ask you to input your personal information.
+As well as what’s in this Policy, a service might have a short privacy notice.
+In that privacy notice you can find key information on what we do with your personal information when you use that service.
+And if you’re after more detail have a look at these topics.

 **What's not covered in this policy?**

-Our services sometimes link to services run by other companies, like playing your BBC Music tracks on a music service such as Deezer.
+Our services sometimes link to services run by other companies' services, like opening a track from BBC Sounds on another music service such as Spotify.
 Those companies have their own privacy and cookies policies, so remember that the information you give them will follow their rules and not ours.

-We sometimes offer BBC-branded services to other companies, like a BBC Radio 1 YouTube page.
+Sometimes you can access our services from other places, like a BBC Radio 1 YouTube page or the BBC iPlayer app on your connected TV.
 Make sure to check their privacy policy so you know how they will use your information.

 Back to top 3.
 How do you protect my personal information?